-Established in 2011 in memory of Paul Anthony Bonenfant, this scholarship will enable undergraduate students enrolled in engineering and/or physical science programs to attend semester-abroad programs offered through their accredited college or university.
+Established in 2011 in memory of Paul Anthony Bonenfant, this scholarship enables undergraduate students enrolled in engineering and/or physical science programs to attend semester-abroad programs offered through their accredited college or university.

 The goal of the scholarship is to provide international experience to students as they prepare for professional lives that promote global engagement and collaboration.

-This $8,000 scholarship will rotate among several universities including The California Institute of Technology, Cornell University, and The Ohio State University.
+This $8,000 scholarship rotates among several universities including The California Institute of Technology, Cornell University, and The Ohio State University.